-They are, after your house(s) and maybe your car(s), possibly your most valued assets.
+They are, after your house(s) and maybe your car(s) and van(s), possibly your most valued assets.
+You should also remember to insure these assets as well, it can all be done very easily as well by paying monthly for example but there are a range of other options to choose from.
+Why not take a look at Money Expert for more.
 You can choose to own and operate a boat, yacht or Jet Ski without insurance (although some marinas and yacht clubs won’t let you dock your craft unless you have coverage).
 However, that’s not a very smart choice.

 * Note.
-If you have a homeowner’s insurance policy you may have some coverage for your watercraft but it is very, very minimal.
+If you have a homeowner’s insurance policy from Barrie’s best insurance broker or other providers, you may have some coverage for your watercraft but it is very, very minimal.
 A typical homeowners policy will pay as much as $1,000 to repair damage to your boat, but — guess what? — that damage has to occur while the boat is at your home.
 This is not exactly the kind of damage coverage you need.
 In addition, there may be some liability coverage.
 Some, but hardly enough.

 You could gamble and not buy insurance for your watercraft, but that’s a big gamble.
 You’re risking not only losing or severely damaging the boat in an accident without compensation, but possibly your other assets if your boat causes damage and/or injuries to other boats and/or boaters.

 First, you need to know that there are three types of “boats.”